The Left Adjoint of Derived Parabolic Induction: Foundations

 \begin{rmk} If $\Char k$ divides the pro-order of every open profinite subgroup of $S$, the formation of infinite direct products is not exact in $\Rep_k(S)$.
 As an example, consider $S = \Z_p$ and $k = \F_p$.
 For each $n\ge1$ the map $f_n\colon k[\Z_p/p^n\Z_p]\to k$, $x+(p^n)\mapsto 1$, is a surjection between smooth $\Z_p$-representations, where $\Z_p$ acts trivially on $k$.
 Note that, for $m< n$, the induced map $\H^0(p^m\Z_p, k[\Z_p/p^n\Z_p]) \to k$ on $p^m\Z_p$-invariants is zero (this uses $\Char k = p$).
 Therefore, the map

 takes values in $\bigoplus_{n\ge1}k$ and hence is not surjective.

-The failure of having exact direct products means that $\Rep_k(S)$ does not have enough projective objects (see \cite[Thm.~1.3]{Roos.2006}).
-In fact, \cite[Rmk.~2.20]{Dupre-Kohlhaase.2021} shows that $\Rep_k(S)$ contains no non-zero projectives (the proof of \loccit works for general $S$).
+The failure of having exact direct products means that $\Rep_k(S)$ does not have enough projective objects, see \cite[Thm.~1.3]{Roos.2006}.
+(In fact, it is conjectured that $\Rep_k(S)$ has no non-zero projectives at all.
+For profinite groups this is resolved in \cite[Thm~3.1]{Chirvasitu-Kanda.2023}.)
 This is the source of many difficulties in the theory of smooth mod $p$ representations of $p$-adic Lie groups. \end{rmk}